SafeExamBrowser/seb-server-setup/docs/overview.rst

 **Connections and Routing: 1 - 9**

 - **1**: Browser application to access the SEB Server and SPS GUI on that respective URL.
-Usually SEB server is avialable unther the root URL https://example.com and the SPS Guiservice is avialable under https://example.com/gui-service/
+Usually SEB server is available under the root URL https://example.com and the SPS Guiservice is available under https://example.com/gui-service/
 - **2**: SEB Client connecting to SEB Server and SPS webservice.
 SEB Clients directly connect to webservices of SEB Server and Screen Proctoring.
 The Proxy makes the routing.
 - **3**: Proxy routing SEB Server webservice and GUI traffic
 - **4**: Proxy routing Screen Proctoring GUI requests to sps GUI service